Covid 19 restart advice

 Remember, even if you feel fine, you could one of the many people who don’t show any symptoms, and by continuing with a lesson, you could endanger your instructor’s life.

-With the return to education and the on set of winter and increased indoor activities, together this has meant that the Covid-safe guidelines for Tony’s Driving School have had to be revised.
+With the return to education and increased indoor leisure activities, together this has meant that the Covid-safe guidelines for Tony’s Driving School have had to be revised.

 As you know we are now more confined in the car, and therefore new measures are required to protect all students including the most vulnerable.